pol-sb/MDTraj/README.md

   * `temp.dat`: It contains the temperatures of the temperature for some time-steps.
   * `energy.dat`: It contains the energy of the temperature for some time-steps
   * `pressure.dat`: It contains the pressure of the temperature for some time-steps
-  * `rdf.dat`: It contains the data of the radial distribution function.
+  * `rdf.dat`: It contains results for the radial distribution function.
+  * `performance.dat`: It contains the total particle number, the number of processors and the total time of the simulation.

 Containing the temporal evolution: